 What have you done for me lately?

-Canadians have spoken.
-They wanted change.
-Many pundits suggested there had become a prevailing mood that many Canadians would simply vote for anyone, but not Harper.
+Canadians have spoken — they wanted change.
+Many pundits suggested there had become a prevailing mood that many Canadians would simply vote for anyone, but not incumbent Stephen Harper.

-We all have our own political views, but I think Harper’s last TV ads — suggesting the vote was not about him — was the realization that his leadership was showing serious signs of wear.
-It’s tough to be a leader over the short haul, let alone for 10 years…so what can recent events teach us about leadership?
+We all have our own political views but I think Harper’s last TV ads — suggesting the vote was not about him — was the realization his leadership was showing serious signs of wear.
+It’s tough to be a leader over the short haul, let alone for 10 years… so what can recent events teach us about leadership?

 Let me conclude with observations by Harvard Business Review on the weaknesses of the narcissistic leader:

-- as they garner adulation and success, these leaders begin to feel invincible.
+• As they garner adulation and success, these leaders begin to feel invincible.
 They ignore cautionary words and take flagrant risks.
-They listen only to information they seek and begin dominating subordinates (for example, Steve Jobs publicly humiliated employees).
+They listen only to information they seek and begin dominating subordinates (for example, former Apple CEO Steve Jobs publicly humiliated employees).

-- intense desire to compete — they pursue victory ruthlessly, often unrestrained by conscience and convinced that threats abound. (“Only the paranoid survive,” Andy Grove of Intel maintains.)
+• Intense desire to compete — they pursue victory ruthlessly, often unrestrained by conscience and convinced that threats abound. (“Only the paranoid survive,” said Andy Grove of Intel.)